NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

 :::
 </HideAyudeWrapper>

 Tuning the feedforward controller for accurate following is necessary for for accurate path following.
 Poor tuning of the feedforward controller will result in errors later along the line.
+Although the Road Runner quickstart comes with both an automatic tuner and a manual tuner, many find that the automatic tuner does not provide optimal results.
+The automatic tuner isn't able to properly calculate `kA`.
+However, you are free to try and run it and use the gains it produces.
+However, I would recommend manually tuning those results afterwards.

 ## Tuning

-**TODO: come back and edit this if Ryan accepts a PR for the manual FF tuner**

-1. First, download the `ManualFeedForwardTuner.java` file from [my custom quickstart fork](https://github.com/NoahBres/road-runner-quickstart/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/drive/opmode/ManualFeedForwardTuner.java).
-2. Stick in the opmode folder in your own quickstart project (or wherever you have all the other tuning opmodes).
-3. Run the `ManualFeedForwardTuner` opmode via the RC.
+1. The first step is to run the `ManualFeedforwardTuner` opmode via the RC.

-4. Then, connect to the RC phone's wifi network.
+2. Then, connect to the RC phone's wifi network.
 The password to the network is located in the `Program and Manage` menu.

-5. Navigate to `192.168.49.1:8080/dash` with a phone RC or `192.168.43.1:8080/dash` with a Control Hub.
+3. Navigate to `192.168.49.1:8080/dash` with a phone RC or `192.168.43.1:8080/dash` with a Control Hub.

 Your page should look something like this: